Neural Concept Verifier: Scaling Prover-Verifier Games via Concept Encodings: Experimental Evaluations

-All methods are evaluated in terms of completeness and soundness (where applicable), as described in \autoref{sec:merlin-arthur}.
-Note that completeness is equivalent to standard classification accuracy in our setting, as it evaluates the model’s accuracy under cooperative feature selection, whereas soundness describes the robustness against adversarial prover selections.
-We evaluate with 20 random seeds for the CLEVR-Hans evaluations and 10 seeds for ImageNet-1k and CIFAR-100.
-We report the average performance and standard deviation over these seeds in all tables.
-Furthermore, when evaluating shortcut learning in the context of the CLEVR-Hans datasets, we report the \textit{validation–test gap}, defined as the difference between validation accuracy on a confounded split and test accuracy on a non-confounded split.
-A smaller gap indicates improved generalization and reduced reliance on spurious correlations.
+\textbf{Metrics.} All methods are evaluated for completeness and, where applicable, soundness (\cf \autoref{sec:merlin-arthur}).
+We use 20 random seeds for CLEVR-Hans and 10 for ImageNet-1k, CIFAR-100 and COCOLogic, reporting mean and standard deviation across all seeds.
+For shortcut learning evaluations with CLEVR-Hans, we additionally report a separate \emph{shortcut robustness} metric: the validation-test gap, i.e., the difference between validation accuracy on data with shortcuts and test accuracy on a split without these shortcuts.